joseotaviorf/oh-my-pi/bietlejuice/dags/dw_invoice_entries_snapshot/dw_invoice_entries_snapshot.md

 ### Execution​ Interval

-This DAG is triggered on the 8th and 13th of every month, via Mediator.
+This DAG is triggered when execution_date is the first business day, monthly, via Mediator.

 More information about run time [here]({chart_url}{dag_id}).